Professional Presence Every Day

 The placement of our arms and hands should be conscious.
 I’m often told by those who habitually cross their arms that they do so simply because it’s comfortable.
 Is your comfort worth displaying a disagreeing, protective, closed posture?

-Avoid hands on hips.
-This can be seen as condescending, parental, and overbearing.
+Avoid putting your hands on your hips.
+This can be perceived as condescending, overbearing, and even parental.
 Hands crossed in front (fig leaf) is akin to feeling weak, timid, needing protection.
 Hands joined behind your back is a prideful pose.
 Hands in pockets = nervousness.
 This can result in jingling change or keys, making it even more obvious you don’t know what to do with your hands!

 Emotions come through our hands.
 A clenched fist shows anger.
 Hands clasped show pleading.
 A pointed finger is rude, accusatory, and uncomfortable.
 Try gesturing with an open hand instead.
 Palms up are inviting.